 - You should refuse to get an abortion. (\”You shall not murder.\” Exodus 20:13)

 - You should tell others what Jesus Christ has done for you (assuming that you know!).
 (Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in [fn1] the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Matthew 28: 18–20)

 - You should not join the military where you can be ordered to murder people or support others who are murdering. (\”You shall not murder.\” Exodus 20:13)

-If you're looking for peace for yourself, be sure to visit our home page before leaving us.
-The Web certainly is full with information regarding every imaginable subject.
-Above is an article we thought might be interesting for peace enthusiasts and those who follow peace stories.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to drop by our home page before you go.
+The Internet without a doubt is full with content about any kind of field.
+The foregoing is a post we thought might be interesting for peace enthusiasts and those who are interested in peace articles.